Overview

 Internal Mutual-TLS Endpoint

-Each workload can allowed to receive requests from other workloads in the same Org internally using the provided intenal endpoint.
-Access to this endpoint is controller by the internal firewall settings.
+Each workload can be allowed to receive requests from other workloads in the same Org internally using the provided internal endpoint.
+Access to this endpoint is controlled by the internal firewall settings.

 Inter-Container Communication